oshea00/llama-cpp/README.md

-# Running llama-server locally with docker
+# Running LLM locally with Docker and llama.cpp server

-Running a local LLM using llama.cpp project docker container.

 Note: This works on x86_64 achitectures (windows/linux) without GPU.
 I found the Apple arm64 container would suddenly halt trying this method - even after forcing ```platform==linux/arm64``` on the docker run.